higlass/higlass-server/README.md

 ### Preparing cooler files for use with `higlass-server`

 [Cooler](https://github.com/mirnylab/cooler) files store Hi-C data.
 They need to be decorated with aggregated data at multiple resolutions in order to work with `higlass-server`.
-This is easily accomplished by simply installing the `cooler` python package and running the `recursive_agg_onefile.py` script:
+This is easily accomplished by simply installing the `cooler` python package and running the `recursive_agg_onefile.py` script.
+For now this has to come from a clone of the official cooler repository, but this will hopefully be merged into the main branch shortly.

 ```

+git clone -b develop https://github.com/pkerpedjiev/cooler.git
+cd cooler
-pip install cooler
+python setup.py install

-recursive_agg_onefile.py file.cooler
+recursive_agg_onefile.py file.cooler output.cooler
 ```

 ### Benchmarking